Asher and Anna

 Luke 2:36-38 (NKJV) Now there was one, Anna, a prophetess, the daughter of Phanuel, of the tribe of Asher.
 She was of a great age and had lived with a husband seven years from her virginity; 37 and this woman was a widow of about eighty-four years, who did not depart from the temple, but served God with fastings and prayers night and day.
 38 And coming in that instant she gave thanks to the Lord and spoke of Him to all those who looked for redemption in Jerusalem.

 Straight away, the confusion about the age of Anna must be addressed.
 Was Anna 84 years old or was she 84 years older after her husband died?
 The original Greek is ambiguous; however, Hebrew writings provide a precedent for the older age.
-Assume Anna’s age, at marriage, was 14 years old (which was not unusual for the culture of the day); seven years marriage and then 84 years would age Anna at 105 years old (14 + 7 + 84 = 105).
+Assume Anna’s age, at marriage, was 14 years old (which was not unusual for the culture of the day); seven years marriage and then 84 years would put Anna’s age at 105 years old (14 + 7 + 84 = 105).
 This great age of 105 years seems unreasonably old until it is remembered that another significant lady (in Hebrew history) also lived to 105 and in similar circumstances to Anna.
 In the apocryphal ‘Book of Judith’, Judith lived to 105 (Judith 16:23) and Judith, like Anna, lost her husband and had an extended period of widowhood without remarrying.
 Both Judith and Anna performed an extraordinary service for the Israel of their day.
 Judith facilitated a great victory against the Assyrian invaders and Anna announced in the Temple the arrival of Messiah for the redemption of Israel.

 There is also a numerical equivalence between Anna and Judith in that they both had a ‘seven’ as part of their life journey to do with ‘death’.
 Anna’s marriage lasted seven years before the death of her husband and Judith’s death was mourned by the House of Israel for seven days (Judith 16:24).

-All these associations between Anna and Judith make it more reasonable that Anna lived to the greater age of 105.
+These associations between Anna and Judith make it more reasonable that Anna lived to the greater age of 105.

 Anna and Messiah and Timing of Rapture